kehantan/labbook/docs/assays/mtt.rst

 The whole MTT assay is a long procedure that can took multiple days.
 It takes 3 seperate days to complete 1 round of MTT.
 A typical MTT assay workflow would looks like this:

-    * :ref:`Part 1 <mtt-part1>` - trypsinise, count, and seed cells in a 96 well plate
+    * :ref:`Trypsinise, count, and seed cells in a 96 well plate <mtt-part1>` - trypsinise, count, and seed cells in a 96 well plate
-    * :ref:`Part 2 <mtt-part2>` - treatment, meaning treating the cells with compounds
+    * :ref:`Treatment, treating cells with compounds <mtt-part2>`
-    * :ref:`Part 3 <mtt-part3>` - adding the MTT reagent to the well plates and read the absorbance
+    * :ref:`Adding MTT reagent to the well plates and read absorbance <mtt-part3>`

 After completing 1 part, you might have to wait around 24 hrs or more to proceed to the next part.
 With this information you can plan your experiments accordingly (maybe you want to avoid coming on weekends, public holidays, etc.).